 - Good music that you can play from portable speakers

 - Cocktails that you hand out from your camp

 - Coffee that you hand out from your camp in the morning

 What kind of food should I take?

 The first time I went we took masses of instant pasta, which is easy to cook but can become boring after a week.
 This year, we took a variety of healthier options.
 I cooked a veggie few stews and curries and froze them in individual portions.
 You can keep them frozen in a styrofoam fishing cooler box with dry ice – just make sure not to open it more than once a day.
+A cool box can stay cold for a lot longer than most people realize!
 We also took a huge amount of Jungle Oats bars, which are great to keep in your backpack.
 Just think of stuff that is easy to prepare, will keep you full for long periods and is easy to clean.
 Also, leave as much packaging as you can at home because whatever you take there, has to go home with you.
 Here are some ideas for food:

 - Jungle Oats bars

 - Plant-based protein shakes

 - Provitas and cheese